metaschema-framework/metaschema-java/CONTRIBUTING.md

 You can contact the maintainers of this project at [maintainers@metaschema.dev](mailto:maintainers@metaschema.dev) if you are interested in contributing to the development of this project or exchanging ideas.

+## Developer information

+### Core metaschema functions functions

+The Metaschema [specification](https://pages.nist.gov/metaschema/specification/syntax/metapath/) and [this conformant library](/) library implement the Metapath functions required by the specification.
+See the library's [registry class with an inventory of these functions](https://github.com/metaschema-framework/metaschema-java/blob/v1.1.0/core/src/main/java/gov/nist/secauto/metaschema/core/metapath/function/library/DefaultFunctionLibrary.java) for a list of custom, OSCAL-specific functions in the 1.1.0 release.

 # Licenses and attribution

 ## This project is in the public domain